mikedilger/mailstrom/README.md

    It defines types one-to-one with ABNF parsing units, rather than as semantic units of meaning.
    And it doesn't let you use obvious types yet like setting the date from a DateTime type.
    However, these issues will be worked out in the near future.
+ * This crate is not highly performant.
+If we wanted high throughput, we should use multiple threads and base off of the tokio crate.
+Maybe in a future version.

 ## License